0oMarko0/preset-to-virtual-copy/README.md

 - support only 10 preset, more than that is useless -> overwrite in the plugin config
 - using iterator ?
 - - enable disable log
+- caching ?
+LdMD5 with print table to string ?
+- LrPref
+- modal if selected more than 10